 What should I avoid while receiving hydromorphone injection?

-This medication may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how hydromorphone will affect you.
+Avoid driving or hazardous activity until you know how hydromorphone will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Hydromorphone injection side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have a serious side effect such as:
+Hydromorphone may cause serious side effects.
+Call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects of hydromorphone may include:

 flushing (warmth, redness, or tingly feeling);